Last updated on February 23rd, 2023 at 02:44 pm

 Timing: Count on a good 2 hours in all – 1 hour for covered roasting, 1/2 hour for browning, and a 30-minute rest before carving.

-Preparing the Chicken: Preheat the oven to 375 F. Place all ingredients and equipment beside your main work area on a large tray or newspapers, and plan to dispose of and/or wash everything (including your hands) thoroughly with soap and hot water when you are through.
+Preparing the Chicken: Preheat the oven to 375 F. Place all ingredients and equipment next to your main work area on a large tray or newspapers, and plan to dispose of and/or wash everything (including your hands) thoroughly with soap and hot water when you are through.

 Salt and pepper the cavity lightly, pour in a spoonful of olive oil, and stuff in a handful of garlic and rosemary.
 Squeeze in the juice of a lemon, and add the lemon halves.
 Truss the chicken, brush with olive oil, sprinkle with salt and pepper, and set it breast up in the casserole.
 Flatten the reserved pieces of chicken fat with your fist and lay them over the breast.